Our Curriculum Principles and values

 The Learning Environment

 We believe that children learn best in an environment, which is well cared for, which clearly shows we value the learners within it and which fully supports the curriculum.
 We aim to offer an exciting, stimulating environment for learning.
 Each classroom contains high quality displays celebrating the work of children of all abilities.
-Children are provided with quality up-to-date resources including access to the latest ICT equipment.
+Children are provided with quality up-to-date resources including access to the latest IT equipment.
 We also have a range of rooms dedicated to specialist teaching.
-Outside we have the wildlife garden, the edible forest garden and extensive equipment for physical play.
-We have also received funding for an astro-turfed sports area.
+Outside we have the wildlife garden, the edible forest garden, an astro-turf sports area and extensive climbing equipment for physical play.
 The playground is managed by children and adult play leaders.
 We have developed and will continue to develop the playgrounds greatly, recognising the immense value of play.

 Spiritual, Moral, Social and Cultural Education